 Understanding the data

-A customer joins a cohort when they become a subscriber for the first time, i.e., when their status changes from Lead to Active.
+A customer joins a cohort when they become a subscriber for the first time, i.e., when their status changes from one of the lead statuses (New Lead, Working Lead, Qualified Lead, or Unqualified Lead) to Active Subscriber.
 Each customer remains in their original cohort regardless of whether they sign up for or purchase a second subscription (expansion) or cancel (churn) and re-subscribe (reactivation).

 Follow the development of each cohort by month, starting with month 0 (when the customers subscribed) and continuing for each whole calendar month of the cohort’s existence.

 For example, for a customer who subscribed on April 19, month 0 is April 19–April 30, month 1 is May 1–May 31, month 2 is June 1–June 30, and so on.

 While the actual dates for a specific month (e.g., month 3) are different between cohorts, what makes them valuable from an analysis perspective is their distance (in months) to sign up.
 Knowing, for example, that churn peaks in month 3 is an important insight.

 Depending on the cohort analysis you select, Cohort Value represents one month of:

 - Number of customers

 In the following example, the total MRR for subscriptions sold in August 2020 was $9,943.